School’s nearly out and there’s only one thing on parents’ minds this Easter – rest and relaxation for the whole family.

 Whilst we can’t make any guarantees about the weather, we have created a list of the top family attractions in Europe to help you narrow down your decision.

 Disneyland Paris, France

-The place where dreams come true!
-Disneyland Paris is a magical experience for the whole family.
-Relive your childhood with characters that you grew up with including Mickey & Minnie or hold onto your seats whirling around Big Thunder Mountain.
+Where childhood dreams come true.
+Disneyland Paris is a magical experience for the whole family and one that never fails to live up to expectations.
+Relive your childhood with characters that you grew up with including Mickey & Minnie and hold onto your seats as you whirl around Big Thunder Mountain.

-To maximise the entire experience you can stay in any of the nearby Disney hotels or resorts.
-Getting to Disneyland Paris couldn’t be easier, you can get there by plane, train or car (no magic carpet unfortunately!).
-With direct flights from Dublin and Cork it couldn't be easier to escape to the magic of Disneyland.
+To maximise the entire experience, you can stay in any of the nearby Disney hotels or resorts.
+There are many convenient ways to get to Disneyland Paris; you can get there by plane, train or car (no magic carpet, unfortunately).
+With direct flights from Dublin and Cork, it couldn't be easier to escape to the magic of Disneyland.

 Harry Potter Studio Tour, Watford, UK

 Step into the hustle and bustle of Diagon Alley or take a trip through the Forbidden Forest - if you dare.
 For fans of the hugely popular books and films, the Harry Potter Studio Tour is an absolute must.
 A place where witchcraft and wizardry come to life.

 Embrace your inner Harry Potter or Hermione Granger and immerse yourself in the actual movie sets that helped create this magical world.
 Keep an eye out for your favourite props from the films and discover how special effects and creatures were brought to life on the silver screen.
 Whatever tickles your fancy, a visit to the magical world of Harry Potter provides something for everyone.